jmhuer/Fall2021MusicResearch/mini_book/docs/index.md

 ---

 ### Q2.
-Score from 1 - 10 according to perceived complexity
+Score from 1 - 4 according to perceived complexity
-For example: 7

 **A.**